-Why is everyone talking about Russia and spies?
+Why is everyone talking about Russia and spies? - CBBC Newsround

 A former spy living in the UK has been poisoned and many people are blaming Russia for the attack.

-The Prime Minister Theresa May says it's "highly likely" Russia are behind the attack and she has set a deadline for Russian President Vladimir Putin to give an explanation.
-So far Russia has denied being involved.
+The Prime Minister Theresa May says it's "highly likely" Russia are behind the attack but Russia says they weren't involved.

-It's a really complicated situation that has lead to three people being seriously injured.
+The poisoning has left three people seriously injured and it has caused a big political argument between the UK and Russia.

+23 Russian government officials have been expelled from the UK and Russia has done the same to UK officials in that country.

+Now lots of other countries have supported the UK by also expelling lots of Russian government officials who work in those countries.

+More than 100 Russian diplomats from more than 20 countries have now been expelled by the US and EU nations.
+Russia insists it has done nothing wrong and says it will respond.

-Here's Newsround's guide to what's been going on.
+It's a really complicated story, and here's Newsround's guide to what's been going on.

-Earlier this month a man and a woman were found unwell on a bench in a Park in the town of Salisbury.
+On Sunday 4 March 2018, a man and a woman were found unwell on a bench in a park in the town of Salisbury.

 They're seriously ill and are being looked after in hospital.

-It's also thought a policeman was affected by the poison after going along to help find out what happened.
+It's thought a policeman was affected by the poison after going along to help find out what happened.
 He's also being cared for by doctors.

 Experts from the police and the army went to Salisbury to make sure the areas where the victims had been were safe.